Harshilia/Bigfoot/README.rst

 Bigfoot
 =======

-Bigfoot is a Python-like programming language interpreter.
+Bigfoot is a language interpreter like Python, made in Python.

 The project contains: